anupriyachhabra/p3-behavioral-cloning/README.md

 #### PreProcessing and Image Cropping
-* I have normalized images to between tange of -0.5 to 0.5
+* I have normalized images to between range of -0.5 to 0.5
 * When I was using only center images, I cropped top half of the image as it does not contain data relavant to track, its just scenery.
 Size of my image was reduce to 80 x 320
 * After I added left and right images I realised that the car bonnet is an extra parameter that the model has to learn,